substratusai/kubeai/docs/README.md

 kubectl port-forward svc/open-webui 8000:80
 ```

-Now open your browser to [localhost:8000](http://localhost:8000) and select the Gemma model to start chatting with.
+Now open your browser to [localhost:8000](http://localhost:8000) and select the Deepseek model to start chatting with.

 #### Scale up Qwen2 from Zero